yzh0ng/LLM-Empathy-Pattern/README.md

 - **DeepSeek**: a newer model with almost no existing research on emotional or empathetic behavior

 **Process:**
-- Collected 20 real posts from [r/BreakUps] (10 from cheaters, 10 from cheated-on users)
+- Collected 20 real posts from Reddit [r/BreakUps] (10 from cheaters, 10 from cheated-on users)
 - Prompted each LLM to respond → 60 responses total
 - Analyzed responses using:
   - **LIWC** (Linguistic Inquiry and Word Count) to assess psychological and emotional word use